marinn6/bagel-app-front-end/README.md

    npm run dev
    ```

-   This will start the development server, and you can view the app in your browser at `http://localhost:4008`.
+   This will start the development server.
+You can view the app in your browser at `http://localhost:4001`.

 ## Project Structure